memgraph/memgraph/docs/user_technical/upcoming-features.md

 Although we have implemented the most common features of the openCypher query language, there are other useful features we are still working on.

-#### Map Literals

-This feature would enable using ad-hoc property maps.
-For example, updating multiple properties on an existing node:

-    MATCH (node) SET node = { name: "Lamp", price: 100, color: "blue" }

-Note that the same can be achieved with the current support but in a longer
-way:

-    MATCH (node) SET node.name = "Lamp", node.price = 100, node.color = "blue"

 #### Named Paths

 It would be useful to store paths that match a pattern into a variable.
 This